devexperts/suitcase/README.md

 Built-in XCTest assertions are great for many cases when you automate user interface testing.
 But some cases require testing appearance because `XCUIElement` properties do not fully describe the interface.
 SUITCase verifies screenshots to automate testing formatting texts, displaying images, switching themes, and much more.
+SUITCase currently supports recording and testing apps in Simulator only.

 ## Installation
 SUITCase is easy to install with the [Swift Package Manager.](https://developer.apple.com/documentation/swift_packages)